kytos/legacy/napps/kytos/of_topology/README.rst

 Topology
 --------

-Using this app the route /kytos/topology will be enable in kyco and will respond with a json representing network topology.
+Using this app the route /kytos/topology will be enable in kytos and will respond with a json representing network topology.

 Network Topology Example